 Search marketing is a vital part of owning a website.
 Organic search optimization and paid search advertising will both increase site traffic.
 How we use these strategies will depend on your short and long-term goals.

 If we don't know how users are engaging with your website content, how will we make the site better?
-We use tools that go beyond just basic analytics - tools that give us great insight into what's working and what's not.
+We use tools that go beyond just basic analytics - tools that give us more insight into what's working and what's not.

 As part of their new website, Fender included a subset of sections dubbed "Experience."
 These sections would contain a variety of music related articles, artist profiles, and educational content.

-Our task was to develop a responsive front-end framework for use in both Experience and across the website.
+Creybot's task was to develop a responsive front-end framework for use in both Experience and across the website.
 Using Wordpress as our content management system, we built a flexible and easy to use theme.
-The theme allows Fender's authors to place content anywhere they want on a page.
+The theme gives Fender authors a great deal of control over how and where content is featured.

 We see a lot of AdWords campaigns that focus on capturing as much web traffic as possible.
 But this management style can often lead to wasted spend from irrelevant clicks.
 This was the case with Peter Piper Pizza, a chain of family style pizza restaurants in the southwest.

 Ad clicks: ▲146%